dchest/pyblake2/doc_src/examples.rst

 .. warning::

-    *Salted hashing* with BLAKE2 or any other general-purpose cryptographic hash function, such as SHA-256, is not suitable for hashing passwords.
+    *Salted hashing* (or just hashing) with BLAKE2 or any other general-purpose cryptographic hash function, such as SHA-256, is not suitable for hashing passwords.
 See `BLAKE2 FAQ <https://blake2.net/#qa>`_ for more information.
 ..

     >>> import os